 5. Pour all the egg mixture into the soup pot, whisking constantly and making sure to scrape sides of the pot.
 Bring the soup to a simmer but NOT to a boil.
 Remove from heat after it has simmered about 2 minutes, and serve immediately.

-You can cover the remaining soup in the pot now, but not for long, or else the eggs will curdle up.
+6. You can cover the remaining soup in the pot now, but not for long, because the eggs will curdle up.
 The ideal consistency is very creamy, like an ultra-thin custard.
-It tastes just fine curdled, but the consistency may seem funky for those who know how it should be.
+It tastes just fine curdled, but the consistency may seem funky to those who know how it should be.

 You can make this with any kind of stock—meat, vegetable, or fish.